top of page

 Share this event

-Asian Improv aRts Midwest (AIRMW) is supported in part by The Illinois Arts Council Agency, the National Endowment of the Arts, Richard H. Driehaus Foundation, the JCCC Foundation, the Alphawood Foundation, Gaylord & Dorothy Donnelley Foundation, The City of Chicago Department of Cultural Affairs and Special Events (DCASE), The Field Foundation, The Joyce Foundation.
+Asian Improv aRts Midwest (AIRMW) is supported by general operating support received from the Illinois Arts Council Agency; National Endowment for the Arts; the Richard H. Driehaus Foundation; the Alphawood Foundation, Gaylord and Dorothy Donnelley Foundation, the City of Chicago Department of Cultural Affairs and Special Events (DCASE), Prince Charitable Trusts ,the Walder Foundation, and the Joyce Foundation.

 Asian Improv aRts Midwest is a registered 501(c)3 organization.